25 Best Things to Do on Molokai, Hawaiʻi

 11. Kepuhi Beach

-Located between Make Horse and Pāpōhaku Beach, mentioned previously, Kepuhi Beach is equally one of the best three west Molokai beaches, along with the other two.
+Located between Make Horse Beach to the north and Pāpōhaku Beach to the south, Kepuhi Beach is equally one of the best three beaches on the West Side of Molokai!

-On top of this, Kepuhi Beach is one of the best places to stay on Molokai, as the numerous vacation rentals sit right between all three of these amazing beaches, making it the best place to catch the sunset every night you’re there!
+However, what I think sets Kepuhi Beach apart from the rest is that there are countless beautiful rock formations along both beaches that stretch for more than half a mile—not to mention that Kepuhi Beach is one of the best places to stay on Molokai, as the numerous vacation rentals sit right between all three of these amazing beaches, making it the perfect place to stay and catch the sunset every night you’re there!

 Google Maps Directions: Kepuhi Beach